 At Mailbox Monday we encourage participants to not only share the books they received, but to check out the books others have received.

-Every Wednesday we will each share two books that caught our eye from that week’s Mailbox Monday.
+Every week we will each share two books that caught our eye from that week’s Mailbox Monday.

 We encourage you to share the books that caught your eye in the comments.